plone/training/chapter10.rst

     <p>I love red</p>

 Let's try it.
-Open the file ``demoview.pt`` and empty it since we don't need the stuff that was put in by default.
+Open the file ``demoview.pt`` and empty it since we don't need the text that was put in by default.

 Instead enter the following::